duereg/codetype/src/documents/posts/20140320-ember-vs-knockout-property-comparison.html.md

   }, this);
 ```

 The differences here are trivial.
-Ember doesn't need you to tell it what properties to observe (it observes are properties you initially add to your models).
-Then Ember uses getters and setters for each property.
+Ember doesn't need you to tell it what properties to observe (all properties added to your models are observed).
+Ember uses getters and setters for each property.

-Knockout wants you to explicitly state what properties you want to observe.
-Knockout then uses the named observable function instead of getters and setter.
+Knockout asks you to state which properties you want to observe.
+Knockout then uses a named observable function instead of getters and setter.

 ### Read/write computed properties